slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 It’s scary to be an adult.
 To survive.
 It’s a jungle.
 College is still a walled safe city for kids just like you.
 I would pay a lot to be a child again.
 To not make the mistakes of adulthood.
 To not have those fears.
 So maybe that’s what the college tuition is.
 The cost to extend childhood.
 And the cost of childhood is going up.' -- James Altucher*

+> *'The purpose of high education is first and foremost to meet people and build relationships.'*

 How to get employers feedback?
 If you ask them why did they asked you for an interview, they will describe your strengths.